puppetm4st3r/local_function_calling/README.md

 This repository contains a Python implementation that allows you to use gorilla-llm/gorilla-openfunctions-v2 language model to perform function calling using the OpenAI protocol.
 It provides a way to extend the capabilities of the local model by enabling it to generate function arguments and execute functions based on the provided specifications.

-For his purpose you have to serve the gorilla-llm/gorilla-openfunctions-v2 with any engine that mimics the open AI chat completion protocol (ex: TGI huggingface, Vllm, Aphoridte engine, others).
+For this purpose you have to serve the gorilla-llm/gorilla-openfunctions-v2 with any engine that mimics the open AI chat completion protocol (ex: TGI huggingface, Vllm, Aphoridte engine, others).

 Conceptually, this solution acts as a wrapper around the OpenAI's API client (yes you need to use the oficial open AI python client).
 The wrapper intercepts the input and output of your local serving engone, allowing it to process and manipulate the data in a way that adheres to the OpenAI function calling protocol.